Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Diaper Changing and Practical Essentials

-Major department stores like Galeries Lafayette and Printemps have excellent baby-changing facilities, and most museums have family restrooms.
-However, many cafés and smaller restaurants do not have changing tables, so always carry a portable changing mat and be prepared to improvise.
-Pack plenty of wipes and a waterproof wet bag for soiled items.
-French pharmacies (marked with distinctive green crosses, found on nearly every block) are excellent resources for baby supplies—you can find high-quality European diapers, baby food pouches, sunscreen, and formula at any pharmacy, often at better prices than tourist shops.
-If your child has specific dietary needs or allergies, bring essentials from home but know that pharmacies stock specialized baby nutrition products.
+The big department stores, Galeries Lafayette and Printemps, have proper baby-changing facilities, and most museums offer family restrooms.
+Cafés and smaller restaurants frequently don’t, so carry a portable changing mat and be ready to improvise on a park bench.
+Bring more wipes than you think you need and a waterproof wet bag for whatever you’d rather not carry loose.
+French pharmacies, marked with the green cross and parked on practically every block, are a parent’s best friend abroad: good European diapers, baby-food pouches, sunscreen, and formula, often cheaper than the tourist shops.
+If your child has allergies or a specific diet, pack the essentials from home, but know that pharmacies carry specialized baby nutrition too.

 Best Toddler-Friendly Activities

-The best Paris activities for toddlers involve sensory experiences and movement rather than standing quietly in museums.
-Top picks include: the playground and puppet shows at Jardin du Luxembourg, floating toy boats in the Tuileries Garden, the carousel at the base of the Eiffel Tower, the butterfly garden at the Jardin des Plantes, and the splash fountains at Parc André Citroën during warmer months.
-The Cité des Enfants (ages 2–7 section) at the Cité des Sciences is specifically designed for this age group, with water play areas, light and sound experiments, and sensory exploration zones that toddlers find endlessly entertaining.
+For toddlers, skip anything that requires standing still and quiet.
+Go for movement and the senses instead.
+The reliable winners: the playground and puppet shows at the Jardin du Luxembourg, floating toy boats in the Tuileries Garden, the carousel under the Eiffel Tower, the butterfly garden at the Jardin des Plantes, and, in warm weather, the splash fountains at Parc André Citroën.
+The Cité des Enfants (the 2-to-7 section) at the Cité des Sciences is purpose-built for exactly this crowd, with water play, light-and-sound experiments, and sensory zones that hold their attention far longer than you’d expect.

 Paris with Teenagers: Activities They’ll Actually Love